fmhy/edit/posts/Download-Pirate.md

 To test this we downloaded it and [checked the checksum](https://ibb.co/Q69K1pG) of each of the files compared to m0nkrus, and they match exactly.
 Its hard to say what happened to OP, but it seems pretty likely that they got the trojan from something other than Download Pirate.

 If someone has a virustotal scan, or some sort of proof Download Pirate is malicious please [let us know](https://redd.it/1atkloc).
-We've removed them for now to be safe, but if no one comes forward with evidence within the next few days, I don't think its fair to call them unsafe.

 ***